Mvalentino92/JAVA/README.md

 **timeOfDeathDiffApproach.java:** Much like the TimeOfDeath file, but done in a bit of a different way.
 Just exploring the possibilities for solving the same problem.

 ## My_Games
+**ConnectFour.java:** A text-based Connect Four game to be enjoyed at the terminal.
+You as the player, face off against the computer.
+The computer uses a series of algorithms to determine its best course of action.

+**LastChance.java:** Let the fun begin!
+This is a game involving rolling the given number of dice combinations on a card, in a certain amount of allotted turns.
+The catch it, you can either bet for yourself, or against yourself!
+Read the instructions at the top of the file for the full set of rules!

+**Othello.java:** This is a text based version of the game Othello, (or you may know it as Reversi).
+Same sort of set up as the ConnectFour.java game above.
+You have the option to either to play against another player, or the computer.
+The computer tries to access which move is the best course of action every turn using an algorithm I wrote.
+Have fun.

 **STEMSurvivalRules.pdf:** Contains information on how to play the game, as well as rules for within the game.